iExecBlockchainComputing/iexec-doc/products.rst

 Task Explorer
 -------------

-The iExec Explorer is a user-friendly web application that can explore all relevant information about transactions, applications deployed and worker pools deployed.
+The iExec Explorer is a web application that can explore all relevant information about transactions, applications deployed and worker pools deployed.

 .. image:: _images/iExecExplorer.png